jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/differences-between-sast-sca-dast/index.md

 and SAST vs DAST?
 Which one is best?
 It's plain to see
-that these methods are executed with different scopes within the same object of assessment.
+that SAST, DAST and SCA are executed with different scopes within the same object of assessment.
 They each benefit software security in their own way and offer their own advantages.